top of page

 Moyenne Island, Seychelles

-Today stunning Moyenne Island is the world’s smallest national park within the Ste Anne Marine National Park off the north coast of Mahé.
+Stunning Moyenne Island is the world’s smallest national park.
+It sits within the Ste Anne Marine National Park off the north coast of Mahé.

-But it was once an unkempt brush pile.
-In the 1960s, Brendon Grimshaw, a newspaper editor from Yorkshire in the United Kingdom, paid the grand total of GBP8,000 for the uninhabited island.
+It might be gorgeous and sandy now, but believe it or not it was once an unkempt brush pile.
+In the 1960s, Brendon Grimshaw, a newspaper editor from Britian, paid the grand total of GBP8,000 and bought the uninhabited island, lock, stock and hammock.
 He then spent a back-breaking several decades transforming it into the eco paradise that it is today.
 He hand-planted more than 16,000 trees, including 7,000 mahogany trees, and hacked away the undergrowth to create five kilometres of nature paths.
-His work has attracted more than 2,000 species of birds to the island and he also took care of 120 giant tortoises.
+His work has attracted more than 2,000 species of birds to the island.
+He also took care of the island's 120 giant tortoises.

 Le Jardin du Roi, Mahé